Yomguithereal/yomguithereal.github.io/_posts/2014-11-20-node-border-renderer.md

 <h3 id="wrapping-things-up">Wrapping things up</h3>

-Now that we have our custom renderer, let's use it to display a nice graph.
+Now that we have our custom renderer, let's use it to display a somewhat informative graph.

 ```js
 var example = new sigma({